BrianGladman/gsl/doc/vectors.rst

    the elements of the matrix in-place.
 The matrix must be square for this operation to be possible.

+.. function:: int gsl_matrix_complex_conjtrans_memcpy (gsl_matrix * dest, const gsl_matrix * src)

+   This function makes the matrix :data:`dest` the conjugate transpose of the matrix :data:`src` by copying the complex conjugate elements of :data:`src` into :data:`dest`.
+This function works for all complex matrices provided that the dimensions of the matrix :data:`dest` match the transposed dimensions of the matrix :data:`src`.

 Matrix operations
 -----------------